What you need to check before buying a new build property

 Many people don't realise that the asking price for new build property is usually negotiable.

 You would think about making a lower offer on any other home, so why not on a new build?
 Buying "off plan" doesn't mean that you cannot negotiate.
 You may get a great deal if you negotiate hard, so don't be afraid to ask the question - you never know what the answer may be.Back to top

 Find out what is included in the sale

 Developers want to shift stock as quickly as possible.
 As soon as a site is sold up, the developer can move their team away and start it all again.
 They will sometimes even include some pretty attractive incentives, such as:

 - Fitting white goods for you

-The show home may differ considerable from the one home you ultimately buy
+The show home may differ considerably from the one you ultimately buy

-Show homes are there to do one thing and one thing only – encourage you to buy.
-The developer will have spent a lot of money on thne show home interior and will have employed professional designers.
-The show home may differ considerabvly in siza and layour from the one you end up buying.
+Show homes are there to do one thing and one thing only - encourage you to buy.
+The developer will have spent a lot of money on the show home interior and will have employed professional designers.
+The show home may differ considerably in size and layout from the one you end up buying.

 Ask if there is a warranty

 Most new homes have a warranty that lasts for ten to fifteen years – but not all builders are signed up to these.
-Ask the developer if the include a warranty because you don't want to foot the bill if a problem occurs after you move in.
+Ask the developer if they include a warranty.
+You don't want to foot the bill if a problem occurs after you move in.